-The Statement of Responsibilities for the Statement of Accounts on Page 59 outlines the respective responsibilities of the Authority and the Director of Corporate Services.
+The Statement of Responsibilities for the Statement of Accounts on Page 56 outlines the respective responsibilities of the Authority and the Director of Corporate Services.

-The Auditor's Opinion on Pages 60 & 61 gives an independent, professional opinion on the Council's accounts for the year ended 31st March 2005.
+The Auditor's Opinion on Pages 57 & 58 gives an independent opinion on the Council's accounts for the year ended 31st March 2005.

 2004/2005 Revenue Budget: In March 2004 the Council set a net revenue budget for 2004/2005 of £105.564 million.
 During the year, an additional £0.314m of reserves was released to fund various projects.
-The overall revenue budget results for 2004-05 are very satisfactory with the underspend achieved through improved budget management being less than 1% of the net revenue budget.
 There is a surplus for the year on the Consolidated Revenue Account of £7.078m.
 This is mainly due to the fact that the Single Status and Pension Reserve provision have been returned to balances (as explained below).
 There is a planned use of reserves in 2005/06 of £1.236m as set out in the Medium Term Financial Plan.